Green building: GHG Indicator

+Agenda 21

 Agenda 21 is a programme run by the United Nations (UN) related to sustainable development.
 It is a comprehensive blueprint of action to be taken globally, nationally and locally by organizations of the UN, governments, and major groups in every area in which humans impact on the environment.
 The number 21 refers to the 21st century.

 FIDIC's PSM

 The International Federation of Consulting Engineers (FIDIC) Project Sustainability Management Guidelines were created to assist project engineers and other stakeholders in setting sustainable development goals for their projects that are recognized and accepted as being in the interests of society.
 The process is also intended to align project goals with local conditions and priorities and assist those involved in managing projects to measure and verify their progress.